LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 Information about an image can be returned using special `image` member methods.
 These methods return specific values representing the attributes of an image such as size, resolution, format, and file comments.
-All image information methods in Lasso 9 are defined below.
+All the image information methods in Lasso are defined below.

 .. member:: image->width()::integer